-Topic Key Gaps Key Opportunities Recommended HITAC Activities Target Area: Us e of Technologies that Supp ort Public Health Immediate Opportunities Public Health Data Systems - Infrastructure Public health infrastructure does not allow clinical population reporting.
+Торіс Key Gaps Key Opportunities Recommended HITAC Activities Target Area: Use Target Area: Use of Technologies that Support Public Health Immediate Opportunities Public Health Data Systems - Infrastructure Public health infrastructure does not allow bidirectional clinical population reporting.
 Improvement of data quality, data standardization, and existing public health data systems is needed.
+Help relevant federal agencies (e.g., the Centers for Disease Control and Prevention (CDC), Centers for Medicare &amp; Medicaid Services (CMS)) by exploring and sharing findings on approaches to achieving national public health reporting.
 Improve bidirectional interoperability between public health reporting systems and electronic health records (EHRs).
 For example, public health data systems could deliver vaccine status for a list of patients.
 Immunization registries could be set up for data consumption, such as supporting vaccine monitoring for return to work, not only for reporting for agency use.
+Improve bidirectional interoperability between public health reporting systems and HIEs.
+For example, public health data systems could leverage existing or potential data flows from EHRs to HIEs (e.g., testing, hospitalization data) for surveillance, to populate/enhance registries, and to share data, such as vaccination status, back to providers via the HIE.
 Identify and publish best practices and guidance for applying standards for minimum necessary datasets to information sharing with public health authorities.
-Provide guidance for operationalizing standards for and addressing implementation variation of public health data exchange.
-Convene a listening session to better understand barriers to sharing minimum necessary datasets with public health authorities.
+Explore collaborative approaches being considered for the national public health data infrastructure (e.g., leveraging EHRs, HIEs, and other technology providers) and share the findings with the CDC and CMS.
+Provide guidance for policies and for operationalizing standards to address implementation variation of public health data access and exchange.
+Convene a listening session to better understand barriers to sharing clinical datasets with public health authorities in a compliant manner, e.g., minimum necessary under HIPAA.
 Assess public health activities and systems to understand what is needed to help public health data systems align with the use of the Health Level 7 (HL7®) Fast Healthcare Interoperability Resources (FHIR®) standard or another approach.
 Public Health Data Systems - Incentives and Funding There needs to be an incentive and funding structure that aligns incentives for public health data sharing.
-This is the result of having an EHR incentive program without a corresponding public health incentive structure and funding model.
-Public health data is typically divided by program area due to funding which often makes it difficult to integrate with clinical data to show a broader picture across diseases and conditions.
-There is a need to encourage more bidirectional interoperability between public health and clinical data holders.
-Align incentives and funding structures across clinical and public health data systems to create parity across infrastructures.
-More data collection is needed by public health organizations to support situational awareness and health equity.
-Reduce siloes in data exchange by exploring the roles of HIEs in promoting the interoperability of public health and clinical data systems.
+This is the result of having an EHR incentive program without a Align incentives and funding structures across clinical and public health data systems to create parity across infrastructures.
 Continue to explore ways that the ONC Health IT Certification Program can support data exchange between public health organizations and stakeholders including clinicians, payers, patients, and laboratories.
-Explore how the ONC Health IT Certification Program can be aligned with other public health certification programs, e.g., electronic laboratory reporting certification and certified immunization registries receiving data from certified EHRs.
-Partner with the National Committee on Vital and Health Statistics (NCVHS) to identify barriers to and potential opportunities for public health use of HIEs where available and affordable.